-EBITDA decreased by THB 18.07 million or 6.56% EBITDA decreased by THB 18.07 million due to a 17.97% decrease of net profit.
+EBITDA decreased by THB 18.07 million due to a 17.97% decrease of net profit.
 This was affected by the slowdown in the retail business, especially at the end of the year in Q4/2015, sales decreased by 12.04%.
 In addition, the Company was affected by adjusting the formula for employees' long term benefits according to new financial reporting standards which was recently enforced in 2015.